osisoft/PI-Adapter/V1/Administration/Start and stop ingress component.md

 # Start and stop ingress component

+To control data ingress, the ingress components of an adapter can be started and stopped whenever necessary.
 By default, all currently configured ingress components are started.

 ## Start an ingress component